 • Environment design beats willpower: remove access, replace high-dopamine habits with moderate ones, and build in accountability

-• A structured recovery program works as a long-term dopamine detox because it addresses the pattern daily, not just during a one-off fast
+• A structured recovery toolkit works as a long-term dopamine detox because it addresses the pattern daily, not just during a one-off fast

 What a dopamine detox actually is